andrewpbray/math-141-2016-fall/resources.md

 [Getting used to R, RStudio, and R Markdown](https://ismayc.github.io/rbasics-book/)

 You can also seek help from its author, Chester Ismay in ITS.
+Other resources:

-### RMarkdown
+#### RMarkdown
 - [Reproducible Research through R Markdown](https://prezi.com/dvmgx17e_was/reproducible/)
 - [Intro to Markdown (video)](https://www.youtube.com/watch?v=HndN6P9ke6U)
 - [R Markdown with RStudio (video)](https://www.youtube.com/watch?v=DNS7i2m4sB0)